Skip to main content

 Symbols Are Not Meaningless #

-It might be more accurate to say the symbols are not meaningless, unless you insist that they are meaningless, at which point any value the symbolic references might contain is lost to you.
+It might be more accurate to say that symbols are not meaningless, unless you insist that they are meaningless, at which point any value the symbolic references might contain is lost to you.

 Are Symbols Universal? #